batuhanfaik/itu-cmpe/docs/source/user/index.rst

 User Guide
 ==========

-**This section explains how DataBees works from a user's perspective**
+**This section explains how ITU DataBees works from a user's perspective**

+Please follows the links below for detailed explanation of the pages.

 .. toctree::